tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 Connectwise Manage Documentation
 ======================================

-This guide will show you how to set up your new Helpdesk Buttons with ConnectWise Manage.
+This guide will show you how to set up your new Helpdesk Buttons with ConnectWise Manage in as few as 15 minutes.

 Integration
 --------------------------